 - Started the only intensive informal educational programme in BiH for students of law and journalism/media sciences on LGBTI rights, in order to educate and influence the next generation of leaders and stakeholders (2012-2016).

-- Highly increased visibility of LGBTI issues in BiH media by implementing different online, TV, radio and print media campaigns, giving a voice to the BiH LGBTI community and reaching out each year to more than 1,000.000 BiH citizens;
+- Highly increased visibility and mainstreamed LGBTI issues in BiH media by implementing different online, TV, radio and print media campaigns, giving a voice to the BiH LGBTI community and reaching out each year to more than 1,000.000 BiH citizens;

-- Raised awareness of the public on LGBTI and women’s rights issues by organizing dozens of public events (i.a.
-Merlinka LGBTI film festival in 2013, 2014, 2015 and 2016; theatrical reading of the revolutionary documentary drama “SEVEN” in 2013, 2015 and 2016; exhibition “All human beings are born equal and free in dignity and rights”; film screenings, discussions, exhibitions and film weekends) in Sarajevo, Mostar, Tuzla, Zenica and Banja Luka;
+- Raised awareness of the public on LGBTI and women’s rights issues by organizing dozens of public events, street actions and protests (i.a.
+Merlinka LGBTI film festival in 2013, 2014, 2015, 2016 and 2017; theatrical reading of the revolutionary documentary drama “SEVEN” in 2013, 2015 and 2016; exhibitions “All human beings are born equal and free in dignity and rights”, two human rights marches on the occasion of the Human Rights Day in 2013 and 2016, Sarajevo Zero Pride on the occasion of 2016 IDAHOT, public performance Our Lives Exist Outside 4 Walls, STAND UP WOMAN! – Europeanization & Emancipation: A Case of Nafija Sarajlić – Themes and Reminiscences, Poetry and Museum of Razija Handžić: memory confiscation and systematic neglect of women’s contribution to culture, science and institutions; film screenings, discussions, exhibitions and film weekends)

 - Accurately informed the public about the human rights conditions of LGBTI people and women through production of knowledge as well as through promotion and countrywide distribution of publications (i.a. donations to libraries, promotions and presentations during festivals).
-Thus, only in 2015, we published over 30 publications that were printed in more than 15.000 copies in total;
+Thus, we have published over 100 publications that were printed in more than 50.000 copies in total;

 Community empowerment and movement building

-- Offered the only specialized legal counselling and legal representation to LGBTI persons in BiH;
+- Offered the only constant peer-to-peer and psychosocial support programme to LGBTI people in BiH;

 - Empowered LGBTI community and offered a safe place (i.a. through cultural events, monthly social events, community empowerment in Tuzla, Mostar, Sarajevo, Zenica and Banja Luka);

-- Supported and led women’s rights movement development, by strengthening the BiH Women’s Network and continuing the only non-formal academic feminist programme – Žarana Papić’s School of Feminism;
+- Supported and led women’s rights movement development, by strengthening the BiH Women’s Network;

 - Supported the development of LGBTIQ activist groups and associations in Tuzla, Banja Luka and Mostar and their street actions.
 Supported foundation and work of Banja Luka Association of Queer Activists (BUKA), Liberta Mo association and Tuzla Open Centre.